 I post a lot of great mid-range finds on my blog, Add Bubbles To Taste

 I hear you on the laundry issue!
 Honestly, some fabrics aren’t even supposed to really be laundered (like denim, leather).
 I like textiles like French terry that feel AMAZING but can be washed at home!posted almost 7 years ago

 There’s a reason juniors clothing and such is so cheap.
 They’re not really meant to last.
 When you’re a teen, fashion is mostly serial fads (like Ugg boots ewwww)

 I like Nikki’s take on things.
 Once you know your style (and have the income to support it) you can buy classic pieces that will last.

 At the same time, I don’t believe you have to pay hundreds to get good quality clothing.
 To me, designer labels don’t mean quality.
-Isn’t there something to be said about people treating their $600 dresses better than their $25 ones?posted over 5 years ago
+Isn’t there something to be said about people treating their $600 dresses better than their $25 ones?posted almost 7 years ago

 Make Her Feel Welcome with Chic Points

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos